 - Eight questions of equal marks are to be set, two in each of the four Sections (A-D).
 Questions of Sections A-D should be set from Units I-IV of the syllabus respectively.
-Questions may be subdivided into parts (not exceeding four). - Candidates are required to attempt five questions, selecting at least one question from each section. - The fifth question may be attempted from any Section. - Each question carry 12 marks.
+Questions may be subdivided into parts (not exceeding four). - Candidates are required to attempt five questions, selecting at least one question from each section. - The fifth question may be attempted from any Section.

-Vitamin- Classification, unit of measurements sources, requirements functions and Deficiency and Toxicities of following vitamins.
+Vitamin- Classification, unit of measurements sources, requirements functions and

+Deficiency and Toxicities of following vitamins.